tuanahuseynli/Evolution-of-Web-Prog-Techs-Game/README.md

 # Evolution-of-Web-Prog-Techs-Game
-Web Prog Evolutions is an educational puzzle game designed to help players understand the complex and fascinating history of web programming technologies.
-Through strategic merging and progression, players interactively explore how the web evolved from its early foundations to modern frameworks—and even into the future.
+Web Prog Evolutions is an educational puzzle game that makes learning the complex and fascinating history of web programming technologies both fun and interactive.
+Through strategic merging and progression, players explore how the web evolved—from its early foundations to modern frameworks and even into the future.

-The evolution of web technologies is intricate and ever-changing, making it a challenge to grasp.
-Web Prog Evolutions transforms this learning curve into a fun and engaging experience by turning historical milestones into a puzzle game.
+The evolution of web technologies is intricate and ever-changing, often making it difficult to fully grasp.
+Web Prog Evolutions turns this learning curve into an engaging experience by transforming historical milestones into interactive puzzle mechanics.

-Players start with basic technologies and merge them to create more advanced tools.
-Each step teaches players about how different technologies emerged, evolved, and impacted the web development world.
+Players begin with foundational technologies and merge them to create more advanced tools.
+Each step in the game reveals how key technologies emerged, evolved, and shaped the world of web development as we know it today.

 Completed Tasks
 - [x] Displaying the Game Board – When the game starts, the game screen appears, generating a board of selectable size (4x4, 6x6, 8x8)